Netflix/PigPen/README.md

     Each of the select clauses must now be wrapped in a vector - there is no longer a varargs overload to either of these forms.
 Within each of the select clauses, :on is now a keyword instead of a symbol, but a symbol will still work if used.
 If `optional` or `required` were used, they must be updated to `:type :optional` and `:type :required`, respectively.

+  * 0.1.5
+    * Performance improvements
+      * Implemented Pig's Accumulator interface
+      * Tuned nippy
-  * 0.1.5 - Performance improvements: implemented Pig's Accumulator interface; tuned nippy; reduced number of times data is serialized.
+      * Reduced number of times data is serialized
+  * 0.1.4
-  * 0.1.4 - Fix sort bug in local mode
+    * Fix sort bug in local mode
+  * 0.1.3
-  * 0.1.3 - Change Pig & Hadoop to be transitive dependencies.
-Add support for consuming user code via closure.
+    * Change Pig & Hadoop to be transitive dependencies
+    * Add support for consuming user code via closure
+  * 0.1.2
-  * 0.1.2 - Upgrade instaparse to 1.2.14
+    * Upgrade instaparse to 1.2.14
+  * 0.1.1
-  * 0.1.1 - Initial Release
+    * Initial Release